mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 extremely aggressive.
 Rumours of nightmares nesting in groups have never been proven.

 Animal Hits Speed
 Alversen’s
 Nightmare

 30 4m

 Skills Melee (natural) 1
 Attacks Bite (2D)
 Traits Armour (+4), Large (+1), Strange
 Behaviour Carnivore, Pouncer

 Rajjers
-Rajjers are herd creatures resembling large deer, although rather than antlers they have forward- curving horns like a bull and a set of tusks that allows them to present a set of sharp points to an aggressor.
+Rajjers are herd creatures resembling large deer, although rather than antlers they have forward-curving horns like a bull and a set of tusks that allows them to present a set of sharp points to an aggressor.
 They are normally found in small herds of around
 20–30 individuals, grazing on ground vegetation and